 The LIU Post admissions review process is completed in four stages:

 These initial faculty reviews determine who will receive an interview offer.
-Approximately 100 applicants will be invited for an interview at the LIU Post Campus.
+Approximately 100 applicants will be invited for an interview.
 Invitations for interviews are sent via email to applicants.
-Each interviewing applicant will be invited to one 3-hour interview session.
-Coordination and scheduling of these dates takes place via the PSYCAS system.
 Applicants are sent their interview session schedule in advance.

-Following a program overview by the director, each interviewed applicant will have two separate interviews (30 minutes each) with a faculty member.
-Additionally, these applicants will have the chance to speak with current students about the program, as well as hear an overview of the program.
-These interview days are approximately 4 hours, and held over the course of four-five days in late January and early February.
+Following a program overview by the director, each interviewed applicant will interview with a faculty member for approximately 30 minutes, applicants will also have a chance to speak with current students about the program , as well as hear from many of the faculty.
+These interview days are approximately 4 hours.

+We strive to inform applicants about their application status as soon as possible.
 All admitted and wait-listed applicants will be invited to sit in on classes, attend lectures and events, and speak with current students and faculty before making their final decision.
-These applicants will be provided with a weekly program schedule and are limited to attending each class only once.

 Stage Four: Acceptance (April):

 All admitted applicants will have until April 15th to send in a $500 deposit to LIU and their acceptance form in order to hold their place in the incoming class.